Elderberry Capers

 First, separate the berries from the stem and run under cold water to remove any insects.

-Cure jar for 3 – 5 days, burping if necessary.
-After curing, strain the contacts and then place the berries back in the jar.
-You can also add spices at this time like bay leaf, thyme, tarragon, etc.
+After curing, strain the berries and rinse them off if desired.
+Place the berries back in the jar and add your spices like bay leaf, thyme, tarragon, etc.

 Smoked trout mousse topped with elderberry capers